clintonboys/clintonboys.github.io/emma-chisit/index.md

 9/7/15: Started work on including marginal polls in the model.

+2/9/15: Registered Emma Chisit's new domain.

+8/11/15: Worked on incorporating marginal seats into the model using the strong transition model.

 **Where can I see the source code?**

 I'm keeping everything open source.
 It's all available on the [Github repo](https://github.com/clintonboys/emma-chisit) for this project.